olelong/ft_transcendence/endpoint.md

 		winRate: Number,
 		rank: Number
 	},
-	theme: String	// only if it's user's profile
+	theme: String,	// only if it's user's profile
 	tfa: Boolean	// only if it's user's profile
 }
 ```